munnep/TFE_upgrade_tests/manual/README.md

-# manual installation TFE demo with self signed certificates
+# manual installation TFE demo the specific version with upgrade

-This manual describes how to manually install TFE (Terraform Enterprise) with self-signed certificates
+This manual describes how to manually install TFE (Terraform Enterprise) to a specific version and after that upgrade to a more recent version

 For the official documentation [see this link](https://www.terraform.io/enterprise/install/interactive/installer)